 But my guides reflect my idea of what a budget traveler is: someone who spends money smartly, not cheaply.
 They’re for the traveler who wants to go away, perhaps doesn’t have a lot of money, but still wants to enjoy lots of activities.

 I didn’t visit Italy to skip the nice meals and gelato.
 I didn’t go to Bordeaux to turn down a wine tour.
 I didn’t spend over a year saving money so I could cook cheap dinners every night in a hostel kitchen.
 I didn’t go to Australia dreaming of the Outback to turn around and say, “No, that trip is a bit out of my budget.
 Maybe another time.”

 I remember when I first went overseas.
 I did everything as cheaply as I could.
 I skipped doing a lot of things I would have loved to do in the name of “budget travel.”
 I never took that cooking class in Italy, never went diving in Thailand, never did a wine tour in Australia, and never went inside the Tower of London.

 I regret those decisions to this day.

 I said I’d do them next time, when I had money.
 But you know what?
 Next time has yet to come.
 Other things have gotten in the way.

 Everyone has his or her own view of what a budget traveler is.
-To magazines like Budget Travel, Travel and Leisure, or even writers like Rick Steves, “budget” means $120+ USD hotels and $40 USD meals.
+To magazines like Budget Travel and Travel and Leisure, or even writers like Rick Steves, “budget” means $120+ USD hotels and $40 USD meals.
 I read those magazines and look at their prices and go, “How is THAT budget travel?
 That is expensive!”
 But I guess for their readers who have a bit more money and are most likely solidly middle to upper middle class, those prices are budget.